askar-stack/costco/README.md

 The actual email was much longer and repetitive.
 I shortened it a bit to save time.

 I initially tried to use mjml columns for the Shope Current section which was a struggle.
-I found out about tables and I'm glad I did.
+I found out about tables and I was good to go after that.
+Using borders to give the spaced out look.